On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \textbf{Goals} are objectives that the target system should achieve.
 In KAOS, goals cover different types of concerns: from high-level, strategic concerns, to low-level, technical concerns; from functional concerns, to non-functional concerns\cite{van2001goal}.
 In diagrams of our proposed goal model, goals are represented by blue parallelograms.

-\textbf{Service resilience goals} are final goals to achieve in an MSA System, which specify how resilient the services in MSA Systems are supposed to be.
+\textbf{Service resilience goals} are final goals to be achieved in an MSA System, which specify how resilient the services in MSA Systems are supposed to be.
 A service resilience goal of a service contains thresholds of service resilience metrics in MRMM.
 And the performance attribute is also specified in a service resilience goal, because service resilience metrics are calculated from service performance variations.

-Mathematically, if $RG(S,A)$ means the service resilience goal $RG$ of service $S$ on performance attribute $A$, and the predicate $satisfy(RG)$ means $RG$ is satisfied, based on definitions of service degradation and service resilience in MRMM, $RG$ satisfies the propositional formula in Formula \ref{eq:satis-rg}, where $\mathcal{SD}(S,A)$ means all service degradations of service $S$ on performance attribute $A$.
+Mathematically, if $RG(S,A)$ means the service resilience goal $RG$ of service $S$ on performance attribute $A$, and the predicate $satisfy(RG)$ means $RG$ is satisfied, based on definitions of service degradation and service resilience in MRMM, $RG$ satisfies the propositional formula in Eq.(\ref{eq:satis-rg}), where $\mathcal{SD}(S,A)$ means all service degradations of service $S$ on performance attribute $A$.

-A service resilience goal is linked to an asset representing the service and a domain property representing the service performance benchmark, to show which service the service resilience goal specifies and which service performance benchmark is used to calculate service resilience when service degradation happens, as is shown in Figure \ref{fig:svc-res-goal}.
+A service resilience goal links an asset representing a service with the \textbf{specify} link, and a domain property representing the service performance benchmark with the \textbf{refers to} link, to show which service the service resilience goal specifies and which service performance benchmark is used to calculate service resilience when service degradation happens, as is shown in Figure \ref{fig:svc-res-goal}.

 In KAOS models, textual specification of elements is required\cite{darimont1997grail}.
 We use the following information to specify a service resilience goal: \begin{itemize} \item \textbf{Goal Name}: The identifier of the service resilience goal; \item \textbf{Service}: The service which the service resilience goal specifies; \item \textbf{Performance Attribute}: The performance attribute of the service resilience goal; \bitem{Service Resilience Thresholds} Thresholds of service resilience metrics. \end{itemize}